open-telemetry/opentelemetry.io/content/en/blog/2024/collecting-file-based-java-logs-with-opentelemetry/index.md

   otlphttp:
 ```

-Verify the logs collected by the OTel Collector checking the output of the OTel Collector Debug exporter
+Verify the logs collected by the OTel Collector by checking the output of the OTel Collector Debug exporter

 ```log
 2024-11-01T10:03:31.074+0530	info	Logs	{"kind": "exporter", "data_type": "logs", "name": "debug", "resource logs": 1, "log records": 1}